evmos/docs/docs/protocol/modules/vesting.md

 An externally owned account can be converted to a clawback vesting account by the owner.
 Upon creation, the owner assigns a funder, who is able to fund the account with vesting and/or lockup schedules.
-The account has also the possibility to specify if the vested tokens can be calwbacked from the governance.
+The account has also the possibility to specify if the vested tokens can be clawbacked from the governance.

 1. Owner submits a `MsgCreateClawbackVestingAccount` through one of the clients.
 2. Check if